-He was widely consulted by the media during the Oakland Ebonics controversy of 1997, and has written a book on dialects and Black English, The Word on the Street.
-He is also the author of Authentically Black, The Power of Babel, and Losing the Race: Self-Sabotage in Black America, Doing Our Own Thing: The Degradation of Language and Music and Why We Should, Like, Care and The Language Hoax: Why the World Looks the Same in Any Language, and most recently, Words on the Move: Why English Won't - and Can't - Sit Still (Like, Literally).
+He was widely consulted by the media during the Oakland Ebonics controversy of 1997.
+He is also the author of several books, including Authentically Black, The Power of Babel, The Language Hoax: Why the World Looks the Same in Any Language, and most recently, Words on the Move: Why English Won't - and Can't - Sit Still (Like, Literally).